Gorgier Castle

 Gorgier Castle (also known as the Château de Gorgier) is a castle in the municipality of Gorgier of the Canton of Neuchâtel in Switzerland.
 It is a Swiss heritage site of national significance.

 History

 The castle is located close to the city of Neuchâtel and was built around 1620.

 In 1813, James-Alexandre de Pourtalès acquired the seigneury of Gorgier.
+The castle was sold to Alphonse-Henri Berthoud-Coulon in 1879 and then acquired by Swiss-born American banker Antoine Borel in 1897.
+The Borel family retained ownership until 2001, when it was sold to an American family.

 After being fully restored as a family home between 2004 and 2014, the castle was for sale by Sotheby's Realty around August 2014, but is no longer listed.